yohanAnush/ssd-oauth-for-web-server/app-server/README.md

 This app saves simply notes as files, to google drive.
 It uses OAuth2 with Google's own googleapi module.
 This is a NodeJS project.

 ### How to Build.
+Check if you are in app-server directory.
+If not, move into it,<br>
+`cd app-server`

 Install NPM modules.<br>
 `npm install`